National academy: United Kingdom

+Kingdom of Spain

+Spain's national academy system is organized around the Institute of Spain (Instituto de España), a public-law corporation that brings together the country's Royal Academies of national scope for the coordination of functions they may exercise in common.
+The Spanish Ministry of Science describes the Institute as Spain's highest national academic representation, both domestically and abroad.

+The Royal Academies forming part of the Institute include the Royal Spanish Academy, the Royal Academy of History, the Royal Academy of Fine Arts of San Fernando, the Royal Academy of Exact, Physical and Natural Sciences, the Royal Academy of Moral and Political Sciences, the Royal National Academy of Medicine of Spain, the Royal Academy of Jurisprudence and Legislation, the Royal National Academy of Pharmacy of Spain, the Royal Academy of Engineering, and the Royal Academy of Economic and Financial Sciences.
+These academies are linked administratively to the Spanish government through the ministry responsible for relations with the Royal Academies, national academies, and the Institute of Spain.

+Spanish academies of national scope are created by royal decree and have legal personality and full capacity to carry out their purposes from the moment of their creation.
+They are composed of a limited number of leading scholars elected by their peers in recognition of exceptional achievement.
+They are charged with providing independent advice to the government on science or scholarship.
+Their rights and obligations under public law distinguish them from learned societies established under private law.
+For example, the Royal Academy of Engineering was created by Royal Decree 859/1994 as a public-law corporation with its own legal personality, to promote engineering science and advise the state and society on technological matters.

 Japan

 In Japan, all of the national academies were established during the early years of the Showa Era.
 The two premier national academies in the country are the Science Council of Japan and The Japan Academy.
 Representing the artistic profession and literature is the Japan Art Academy.

 The Science Council of Japan (SCJ) was founded by American physicist Harry C. Kelly in 1949 during the Allied occupation of Japan as a special organisation under the Prime Minister's jurisdiction, operating independently from the Government of Japan to promoting and enhancing scientific research in the country.
 The SCJ represents all Japanese scientists, researchers and engineers from multiple fields from the natural sciences to the humanities, making necessary policy recommendations relating to science and technology to the national government.
 The SCJ has 210 Council Members stipulated by a mandated quota as well as 2,000 Associate Members nationwide.